-The Moore School PTA annually sponsors cultural and recreational activities designed to enrich the educational life in the elementary school.
+The Elroy School PTA annually sponsors cultural and recreational activities designed to enrich the educational life in the elementary school.
 Their efforts are aimed at bringing the home and school into a closer relationship by involving parents and teachers in programs of benefit to children.
 Your cooperation and participation in the activities of the PTA will be in the best educational interest of your son or daughter.
-The school building and grounds is can be used by the PTA and other groups for educational, social, recreational, or other purposes as defined by Board Policy 707.
+If you are interested in joining the PTA, please contact, Mary Levino at elroypta@gmail.com.
+The school building and grounds can be used by the PTA and other groups for educational, social, recreational, or other purposes as defined by Board Policy 707.